Discover Italy’s Best Coastal Beaches: Hidden Gems & Famous Shores

 Cefalù, Sicily

-Located on the northern coast of Sicily, Cefalù is a picturesque town known for its golden sand beaches, medieval architecture, and vibrant street life.
-Wander through the narrow, cobbled streets of the historic center, explore the impressive Norman Cathedral, and savor delicious Sicilian cuisine at a local trattoria.
-Don't miss the opportunity to hike up La Rocca, a rocky promontory that offers stunning views of the town and its surroundings.
+Located on the northern coast of Sicily, Cefalù features golden sand beaches, medieval architecture, and lively streets.
+Wander through the historic center, visit the impressive Norman Cathedral, and savor traditional Sicilian cuisine.
+Make sure to hike up La Rocca for amazing views of one of the best Italian beaches and the old town below.

 Tropea, Calabria